Laxan3000/pokemmounofficialandroidshinytracker/README.md

-# Unofficial Android Shiny Tracker for PokéMMO
+# Unofficial Android Shiny Tracker Counter for PokéMMO

 This is actually my first real app I made (for myself mainly) with Sketchware Pro,